MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/scoped-deployment.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Cloud App Security enables you to scope your deployment.
+Microsoft Defender for Cloud Apps enables you to scope your deployment.
 Scoping allows you to select certain user groups to be monitored for apps or excluded from monitoring.

 ## Include or exclude user groups

-You may not want to use Microsoft Cloud App Security for all the users in your organization.
+You may not want to use Microsoft Defender for Cloud Apps for all the users in your organization.
 Scoping is especially useful when you want to limit your deployment because of license restrictions.
 You may also need to limit because of compliance regulations requiring you not monitor users from certain countries/regions.
 For example, use scoped deployment to only monitor US-based employees.
 Alternatively, you can avoid showing any activities for your users based in Germany.

-- To scope your deployment, you must first [import user groups](user-groups.md) to Microsoft Cloud App Security.
+- To scope your deployment, you must first [import user groups](user-groups.md) to Microsoft Defender for Cloud Apps.
 By default, you'll see the following groups:

   - **Application** user group -  A built-in group that enables you to see activities performed by Office 365 and Azure AD applications.